Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia

-The color Coulomb potential is usually taken due to the exchange of gluon.
-According to findings and recent knowledge in nonperturbative QCD the vectorial interaction should reflect two findings: the freezing of effective coupling in the infrared related with gluon propagator suppression due to the soft gluon mass generation \cite{Mendes,PBC1,PBC2} through the Yang-Mills Schwinger mechanism.
-Here we simplify and approximate $V_v$ these by a constant coupling and constant gluon mass of expected size $\mu_v \simeq \Lambda_{QCD}$.
-Furthermore, from the string confinement models it is well known that the string tension changes with the scale as well.
-At least, it is considerably larger for the charmonium then for bottomonium.
-Here we found advantageous to consider such running for different charmonia and we simply separate $1S$ state from the others in the following way \be \kappa_s=\kappa\left[\theta(P^2-M^2(1s))+\delta\theta(-P^2+M^2(1s))\right] \, \ee where numerically $\delta=0.9$.
+The color Coulomb potential is usually taken due to the exchange of the gluon.
+It should reflect the freezing of the effective coupling in the infrared related with the gluon propagator suppression due to the soft gluon mass generation \cite{Mendes,PBC1,PBC2} through the Yang-Mills Schwinger mechanism.
+Here, we simplify and approximate $V_v$ by a constant coupling and constant gluon mass of expected size $\mu_v \simeq \Lambda_{{\mbox QCD}}$.
+Further, from the string models, it is well known that the string tension changes with the scale as well.
+At least, it is considerably larger for the charmonium than for the bottomonium.
+Here we found advantageous to consider such running already for different charmonia, and we simply separate the $1S$ state from the others in the following way: \be \kappa_s=\kappa\left[\theta(P^2-M^2(1s))+\delta\theta(-P^2+M^2(1s))\right] \, \ee where numerically, $\delta=0.9$.

-We formally start at Minkowski space and transform sixteen component BSE into the coupled set of four integral equations for four components $A,B,C,D$.
-The Wick rotation and further details are devoted into the Appendix.
+We formally start at Minkowski space and transform 16 component of BSE into the coupled set of four integral equations for four components $A,B,C,D$.
+The Wick rotation and further details are discussed in the appendices.